 This post may contain affiliate links.
 Please read our disclosure policy.

 Knowing how to cook dried chickpeas is such a great skill in the kitchen, and one that’s easy to learn.
-Follow my step by step instructions for a variety of methods to cook chickpeas from dry.
+Follow my step by step instructions in this ultimate guide for a variety of methods to cook chickpeas from dry.

-Once you learn how to cook dried chickpeas, a big batch of chickpeas will be at the ready for all kinds of recipes (such as the incredibly delicious filling for potato kibbeh, below!).
-This is such a simple and economical way to prepare dried beans, a great technique to know and use.
+The canned variety of chickpeas contain a firmer bean, whereas you can control the texture of chickpeas cooked from dry, for much more tender chickpeas.
+Once you learn how to cook dried chickpeas, a big batch of chickpeas will be a staple ingredient you have at the ready for all kinds of recipes (such as homemade hummus, or the incredibly delicious filling forย potato kibbeh).ย

 All about Chickpeas